-For all those who participated in the #GogeAfrica20 Creative Contest and have been wondering who the jurors are, wait no more!
+For all those who participated in the #GogeAfrica20 Art Contest and have been wondering who the art jurors are, wait no more!
 Here is the profile and faces of those saddled with the responsibility of choosing our winners.
-Once again, good luck and may the odds be in your favour!
+Once again, good luck!

 |Nuwa Wamala Nnyanzi